All Asbestos is to be taken to the Lithgow Waste Facility

 Lithgow Solid Waste Facility accepts asbestos waste.
-However as asbestos waste must be disposed of by burial, acceptance of the waste is subject to prior arrangement being made with Council’s Waste Management Contractor on (02) 6351 2486.
+However as asbestos waste must be disposed of by special burial, acceptance of the waste is subject to prior arrangement.
+For delivery please contact Council on (02) 6354 9999.

 All asbestos must be:

 - Wet down

 - Booked in for immediate burial – At Lithgow Solid Waste Facility